Richard Dannatt: Early military career

-On 11 November 1977, Dannatt, then just 26, suffered a major stroke and spent most of the next two years recovering, but was allowed to return to duty in 1978.
+On 11 November 1977, aged 26, Dannatt suffered a major stroke; he spent most of the next two years recovering, but was allowed to return to duty in 1978.
 He was posted to Northern Ireland, accompanied by his wife, who gave birth to the couple's first son in Craigavon Area Hospital a few weeks into the tour.

 Dannatt left Northern Ireland ahead of the rest of the battalion and was posted to the Royal Military Academy Sandhurst in Surrey, then under the command of Major General (later General Sir) Rupert Smith, and expected this to be his last posting in the light of his stroke.
 He applied for a variety of jobs outside the army but, after Smith's encouragement, sat the entrance exams for Staff College, Camberley, also in Surrey.
 He passed the entrance exams and turned down two civilian job offers to accept his place.
 Before Camberley, in late 1980, Dannatt was posted to Catterick Garrison, North Yorkshire, as a company commander.

 In early 1981, his company took over the running of HM Prison Frankland during a month-long strike by prison officers.
 Shortly after the end of the strike, he was posted to Cyprus with the United Nations peacekeeping force before returning to Surrey for the start of the one-year Command and Staff Course at Camberley.
 After completing the course, he was promoted to major on 30 September 1982, and appointed chief of staff to 20th Armoured Brigade, based in West Germany.

 After two years as chief of staff, Dannatt returned to the Green Howards, then also based in West Germany, to command a company for the second time in his career.
-He was posted to Northern Ireland for six months in 1985, his fifth tour of the province, though it was significantly quieter than his previous tours.
+He was posted to Northern Ireland for six months in 1985, his fifth tour in the province, though it was significantly quieter than his previous tours.
 He was appointed Military Assistant to the Minister of State for the Armed Forces in 1986, his first position at the Ministry of Defence (MoD) in London.